opemidimejiosatoyinbo/opemidimejiosatoyinbo/README.md

 ## Publications & Research Projects

 - Isolation, Identification and Antibiogram of Bacterial Pathogens Gotten from Cow Meat Obtained from Different Market Sources.
 Achievers Journal of Scientific Research, Vol. 5.
-No 2, 2023, pp. 72-79. <a href="https://achieverssciencejournal.org/ajosrojs/index.php/ajosr/article/view/148"></a>
+No 2, 2023, pp. 72-79.
+[Read Publication](https://achieverssciencejournal.org/ajosrojs/index.php/ajosr/article/view/148)
 - Systematic review: Five-year update on the Epidemiology of Methicillin Resistant Staphylococcus aureus in Africa, 2021-2025. **(in review)**
 - Systematic review: The Role of Microbial Genomics in Advancing Sustainable Biotechnology and Environmental Health in Africa. **(in review)**